RobertKelley1987/blood-incantation-store/README.md

 learn more about on future projects.

-For developers working on similar Stripe integrations, I wish I knew ahead of time how tricky / limiting the styling of the Stripe forms can be.
-Matching the styles of my own forms to the form options Stripe offers was very time consuming.
+For developers working on similar Stripe integrations, I wish I knew ahead of time how tricky / limiting the styling of Stripe forms can be.
+Without a lot of control via CSS, I spent a lot of time modifying my own forms to match Stripe's available styles.

 ![Site screenshot](screenshot.png)